-Rule 9A.1 Private Bills
+Chapter 9A Private Bill Procedures Rule 9A.1 Private Bills

-1. A Private Bill is a Bill introduced for the purpose of obtaining for an individual person, body corporate or unincorporated association of persons ("the promoter") particular powers or benefits in excess of or in conflict with the general law, and includes a bill relating to the estate, property, status or style, or otherwise relating to the personal affairs, of the promoter.
+1. A Private Bill is a Bill introduced by an individual person (other than a member), a body corporate or an unincorporated association of persons ("the promoter") for either or both of the following purposes-

+(a) giving the promoter particular powers or benefits in excess of or in conflict with the general law,

+(b) amending or repealing existing private legislation affecting the promoter.

+A Private Bill introduced by an individual person that relates to the promoter's estate, property, status or style, or otherwise relates to the promoter's personal affairs, is known as a "personal Bill".